saugatthapa-it/passwordStrengthChecker/README.md

 Password input border and shadow match the strength color.

-User interaction:
+C) User interaction:

 User enters a password and can only click the "Check" button to see the result.

-File Structure
+2. File Structure

-webfront.html: Main HTML file, includes the password input, strength bar, and button.
+A) webfront.html: Main HTML file, includes the password input, strength bar, and button.

-code.js: Contains the password strength checking logic and DOM manipulation for visual feedback.
+B) code.js: Contains the password strength checking logic and DOM manipulation for visual feedback.

-style.css: Basic styling for layout, input, and button.
+C) style.css: Basic styling for layout, input, and button.

 Passpng.png: Logo image displayed at the top of the checker.

-Usage
+3. Usage

 Open webfront.html in any browser.